robotamer/robotamer.github.com/md/GoTamer/index.md

 	}

-If you are just starting out with Go, head over to the [Go Playground][play] and concentrate on figuring out how my little [go story[play] works.
+If you are just starting out with Go, head over to the [Go Playground][play] and concentrate on figuring out how my little [Go Story][play] works.
-It's about a gopher, named Gophy who joint the gophers but lost his identity in the process.
+It's about a Gopher, named Gophy who joint the Gophers but lost his identity in the process.
 Once you get how he gets his identity back you'll be golden.

 Here is the code: